Mt Rainier Guided Climb: What to Know Before Booking

 The steep elevation is felt immediately after leaving the Paradise parking lot.

 After an hour or so of hiking, 10 – 15 minute breaks are taken as a team.
-During this time, drinking a ½ liter of water and eating roughly 200 calories each break is essential to remain sufficiently hydrated and nourished.
+Guides want you to drink a ½ liter of water and eat roughly 200 calories each break to remain sufficiently hydrated and nourished.

 Hopefully, your mountaineering training prepared you for all the steps you’ll take on the trail before arriving at the Muir snowfield.